- October 2, 2018

 Other factors are affecting the UK’s ability to attract new investors.
 Competition is booming on an international basis.
 India is in the process of overhauling its energy policy.
 South Africa, Chile and Kenya are developing deployment pipelines and there’s a sense of a dip in the appeal of the UK’s renewable market.

 Prior to the government’s consultation in May it was thought the UK’s solar sector was booming.
 Now, thanks to proposed policy tampering, emerging markets and government interference, there’s been a shift in the market as the UK loses ground.

-According to Ernest Young the UK is only the sixth nation to surpass the 5GW installed capacity mark.
+According to Ernst Young (EY), the UK is only the sixth nation to surpass the 5GW installed capacity mark.
 Plus 1.5GW of new capacity has been installed in the first part of 2014, that’s more than the whole of 2013!